aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

   `packages/${assembly.name}/v${assembly.version}/docs-${lang}.v1.json`

-  > For more information on this, see the [Backend X Frontend Compatiblity] section.
+  > For more information on this, see the [Backend X Frontend Compatiblity](#backend-x-frontend-compatibility) section.

-  [Backend X Frontend Compatiblity]: https://reactjs.org

 1. **Catalog Builder:** A Lambda function keeps the `catalog.json` object updated with the latest versions of each package's major version lines, which